openKolibri/halo-90/readme.md

 Some form of flashing software is required, along with a programmer that can program over the `SWIM` protocol.
 We are using third party `STLink-V2` clones, because the form factor of the genuine programmer is difficult to use and newer programmers do not support `SWIM`.

 #### Windows
-`STVP_CmdLine` is required as the flashing software and comes with the software package [ST Visual Programer].
+`STVP_CmdLine` is required as the flashing software and comes with the software package [ST Visual Programmer].
 This needs to be installed and `c/Program Files (x86)/STMicroelectronics/st_toolset/stvp/STVP_CmdLine.exe` needs to be added into the path.

 Once it's installed, it can be run with the following flags.
 Preferably in WSL but should also be possible in CMD or PS.